 This is a portrait Sabrina recently drew of Max wearing his headphones.
 They've become as essential to Max's wardrobe as shirts and shoes.
 As in, he won't leave home without 'em.

 I know a bunch of parents who like Baby Banz Hearing Protection Earmuffs for kids ages 2 to 10 ($26; Noise Reduction Rating: 21).
-They look really cool and muffle loud noise without shutting out all other sounds.
+They look cool and muffle loud noise without shutting out all other sounds.
 Also available for kids ages 0 to 2: Baby Banz Infant Hearing Protecting Earmuffs.

-The first headphones Max ever got were the 3M Peltor Junior Earmuff (Noise Reduction Rating: 25); they worked well (and they're just $15) but over time the wire got bent out of shape so we decided to try other ones.
+The first headphones Max ever got were the 3M Peltor Junior Earmuff (Noise Reduction Rating: 25); they worked well but over time the wire got bent out of shape so we decided to try other ones.
 They're from a dependable brand, come in three colors and are good for juniors ages 13 and up and young adults (Max, however, was wearing them when he was around 9 and he has a small head)!